OPALX-project/OPALX-project.github.io/git-usage.md

 After all discussions are closed and the merge request has been approved, you can merge it.
 Merging **must** be done in Gitlab!

+---

 ## 4. Develop a new OPAL Feature

 Huge changes like OPAL3d should be done in a fork.
 This includes all student work like Master- and PhD. thesis.

-The basic workflow is:
+**Setup:**

+1. Open an issue in the [OPAL project](https://gitlab.psi.ch/OPAL/src)
-1. Create a fork
+1. Create a fork on Gitlab.
-1. Clone and setup the clone
+1. Create a new branch in your fork on Gitlab.
+This is the branch you have to work on.
+Do *not* work on the master-branch!
+1. Create a local clone.
+1. Checkout the branch created in step 3.

+**Implement:**

 1. Code your feature
-1. Regularly merge changes from the central repository (git@gitlab.psi.ch:OPAL/src.git)
+1. Commit and push to your fork frequently
+1. Frequently fetch changes from upstream master to your master and merge to your branch.
+1. Go back to 1. till you are done

+**Merge:**

 1. Create a merge request from your fork to the central repository, when the work is done or something usable is available
 1. Merge your changes into central repository after approval